What is knee pain?

 - Problems with hips or feet and ankles

 Adolescents can experience knee pain when tendons and muscles put large amounts of strain on growth plates.
 Excessive activity, with little stretching and warm up is the cause of most knee pain, especially in young adults.
 This can lead to early wear and tear known as ‘degeneration’ or ‘arthritis’.
 As we get older we are more likely to suffer with arthritis and damage to the menisci.

-As we have seen there are many different causes of knee pain.
 The knee relies on the muscles and joints above and below in order to function properly and it is our experience here at Shefford Osteopathic Clinic that most knee pain is due to altered joint and muscle mechanics.
 We will review your symptoms and medical history and conduct a physical examination of your body – back, pelvis, knee, ankle and feet.
 We will then use a combination of hands–on techniques to improve joint mobility, stretch muscles, decrease inflammation, facilitate healing and rebalance the mechanics of your body.